parryd4/simple-scraper-the-elite/README.md

 A user's GoldenEye time's page has a URL format of "https://rankings.the-elite.net/~USERNAME/goldeneye" and contains their personal best time for every stage.
 If a stage has a time of "N/A" then no time has been submitted and I can remove the user from the array.

 Once I have removed all users with incomplete times from the list, I will be able to user a Player Class Method to puts the slowest time in the console.

+# Disclaimer
+"The-elite.net is not in any way affiliated or involved with Rareware or Nintendo.
+Perfect Dark, GoldenEye 007, and all related material are registered trademarks of Rareware.
+All other content is copyright © the-elite.net 2002 - 2017.
+System developed free of charge by Ryan Dwyer."

+Data on The-elite.net is accessible without an account.
+The reason I started this scraping project was because I noticed the-elite was lacking an API, and I thought it would be a fun project to build one for them.
+I need data to mimic behavior and performance and so I shall scrape it.